 I also incorporated some of the many techniques included in the tutorials on this site, links for which can be found in the left hand side bar.

 I also watched some useful videos which I have added to the right side bar for your reference.

 The most important thing the new images represents is that if you continue to practice you will get better and improve.

-with a ruler as shown below the photo image of Nicole.
+By dividing the face up you can use the points to plot the shape and proportions of the face by measuring from the center line to each side of the face with a ruler as shown below the photo image of Nicole.
 This gives me the basic shape of the face and also helps me to judge were everything else fits in.
 When you have finished your basic outline you can then fine tune the shape of the face later.

 You can also add extra lines to help you get accurate measurements for the facial features

 which is demonstrated in the 2016 redraw of Nicole which can be seen

 lower down the page.